Sripraphai

 coconut ice cream

 All in all, the flavors were good, the prices were fair, and the service was fast.
-I was not as blown away as I’d hoped to be but I would go back, and just be careful to avoid any dried chilies.
-At least I can now proudly add deep-fried salad to my snacking resume.
+I was not as blown away as I’d hoped, but I would go back, and this time, use caution around unfamiliar chilies.

 64-13 39th Avenue Woodside Queens